EmtekDzn/ikVelo/README.md

     php bin/console assets:install

 Edit the *parameters.yml* file in *app/config/* to match your database configuration.
+Here is a link to the [SQL script](https://pastebin.com/1v4yRrAw) for this project.
 Make sure to read [this documentation](https://symfony.com/doc/3.1/setup/web_server_configuration.html) to set up your Apache site.